harinandan123/harinandan123/README.md

 - 👋 Hi, I’m Soundwave!
-- 👀 I’m interested in CTF's,python,Cybersecurity,Ethical Hacking,Html and Css,Football,Python etc
+- 👀 I’m interested in CTF's,Docker,Cybersecurity,Ethical Hacking,Html and Css (If you consider tehm as programming languages :)),Football,Python etc
-- 🌱 I’m currently learning Ethical Hacking,Game dev etc
+- 🌱 I’m currently learning Ethical Hacking,Docker etc
 - 💞️ I’m looking to collaborate on Python Games,webpages etc
 - 📫 How to reach me: [My Discord server](https://discord.gg/NprZSb3vmX) and comment on my repo's!
 (I will try to reply)